-Welcome to the eighth edition of the Swissport Click newsletter for Swissport employees across Western Europe!
+Welcome to the tenth edition of the Swissport Click newsletter for Swissport employees across Western Europe!

 Thank you for continuing to get in touch and contribute to the Swissport Click newsletter.
 Please keep sending in your feedback and suggestions.
 This newsletter is for you, and we want to make sure you can be involved as possible.

 Topic of the week